About Us

 Frequently Asked Questions (FAQs)

-• At WCCNS, we follow the cooperative nursery school model - meaning the school is owned, operated, and supported by the families enrolled.
+At WCP, we follow the cooperative preschool model - meaning the school is owned, operated, and supported by the families enrolled.
 Each parent plays an active role as a working member, contributing to classroom activities, fundraising, maintenance, decision-making, and more.
 This shared commitment helps us maintain high standards while keeping tuition affordable.
 As co-owners, parents have both the responsibility and the rewarding influence that comes with shaping their child’s early learning environment.

-• West Chester Cooperative Nursery School (WCCNS) rents its schoolhouse facilities from Crestview Presbyterian Church but operates independently without religious affiliation.
+West Chester Preschool rents its schoolhouse facilities from Crestview Presbyterian Church but operates independently without religious affiliation.

-As part of this special partnership, families who are members of Crestview Presbyterian Church receive priority enrollment at WCCNS.
-Likewise, WCCNS families receive priority registration for Crestview events such as Vacation Bible School (VBS), offering additional opportunities for enrichment and engagement.
+As part of this special partnership, families who are members of Crestview Presbyterian Church receive priority enrollment at WCP.
+Likewise, WCP families receive priority registration for Crestview events such as Vacation Bible School (VBS), offering additional opportunities for enrichment and engagement.

-• Yes, WCCNS is fully licensed by the state of Ohio in accordance with Day Care Licensing Code Sec.
+Yes, WCP is fully licensed by the state of Ohio in accordance with Day Care Licensing Code Sec.
 201988.
 We comply with all state health requirements for teachers, parents, and children.
-WCCNS welcomes families of all backgrounds and operates on a non-discriminatory basis, regardless of race, religion, sex, or national origin.
+WCP welcomes families of all backgrounds and operates on a non-discriminatory basis, regardless of race, religion, sex, or national origin.

-• Your child must turn the respective class age (2 for Twos, 3 for Threes, and 4 for Pre-K) by September 30th of the registration year to be eligible, reach out to us for more information!
+Your child must turn the respective class age (3 for Threes, and 4 for Pre-K) by September 30th of the registration year to be eligible.
+Reach out to us for more information!

-• Outdoor Play Areas: WCCNS is home to an expansive playground and open field, providing children with fresh-air experiences, outdoor learning opportunities, and space to run, explore, and engage in active play.
+Outdoor Play Areas: WCP is home to an expansive playground and open field, providing children with fresh-air experiences, outdoor learning opportunities, and space to run, explore, and engage in active play.

 These facilities ensure a well-rounded experience, combining structured learning with opportunities for movement, exploration, and fun.

-• As a cooperative preschool, WCCNS operates with the support of its families - our teachers are the only paid staff, while parents handle all other aspects of running the school.
-At the beginning of the year, each family is assigned a role, ensuring that all necessary tasks are completed to keep WCCNS functioning smoothly.
+As a cooperative preschool, WCP operates with the support of its families - our teachers are the only paid staff, while parents handle all other aspects of running the school.
+At the beginning of the year, each family is assigned a role, ensuring that all necessary tasks are completed to keep WCP functioning smoothly.
 Each enrolled student requires a parent-held job, and for families with multiple children, assignments are typically staggered to prevent overlapping busy periods.

 In addition to these responsibilities, parents also participate in the classroom.
 The number of days you’ll work depends on several factors, including the toddler class level, the number of parents required, and how many children you have enrolled.
 On average, expect to spend 2-3 days per month per child in the classroom, though this may vary depending on the needs of the school.